 - But don’t make it boring – Keeping it simple doesn’t mean boring and dull.
 You can still include colors or some design elements like a border or divider.
 The key is to keep it tasteful and professional, while still displaying some personality.

 - Make sure it’s in line with your branding – Use your company’s brand colors, font, or images to make sure that you are easily identifiable as a part of your company.
-It also helps in making sure your company’s branding is consistent across all platforms.
+If your branding images have busy backgrounds, consider using PicsArt to remove the background from their images.
+A clean, professional image with a clear background allows your brand to shine without the distraction of unnecessary visual elements.
+It also helps ensure your company’s branding is consistent across all platforms.

 An email signature might seem like a tiny or basic thing compared to other email outreach strategies, but a good marketer considers every aspect that can be used as leverage in improving your emails.
 Having a strong, concise, and professional-looking email signature might just be the boost that can help you to get a good first impression with your prospects, and in turn, lead to a proper connection and business relationship down the road.